 - Major repairs to roof structures.

 - Rebuilding defective chimney stack(s).

 - Rebuilding external walls, such as extensions.

 - Property totally gutted including removing most internal walls.

 The types of repairs and alterations listed below will not qualify a property for an uninhabitable property discount:

-i.e. 1 adult resident (as a relative), single person discount of 25%, reducing the charge due to 75%.
-The annexe discount will reduce this charge by half, resulting in the charge due of 37.5%.
+For example, one adult resident (as a relative), receives a single person discount of 25%, reducing the charge due to 75%.
+The annexe discount will reduce this charge by half, resulting in a charge of 37.5%.

 If you believe you are entitled to this as the annexe is occupied by a family member, apply for an annexe discount.

 Please provide supporting documentation to prove the relationship (i.e. birth certificate, marriage certificate).
 If these are not available, or do not prove the relationship, please provide a written statement confirming the relationship that should be signed by the owner/s of the annexe and the recipients/s of the discount.